IceCreamYou/Tweet/README.txt

   The query key that specifies the text which will appear in the tweet textarea.
-  For Twitter, this is 'status,' generating a link like http://twitter.com/home?status=[tweet_text]. image_name
+  For Twitter, this is 'status,' generating a link like http://twitter.com/home?status=[tweet_text]. image
-  The name of the image file associated with the site.
-Ex.: 'twitter.png' image_dir (Optional)
+  The location of the image file associated with the site.
+Your module may want to offer a setting to override this path if you want your users to be able to use custom icons.
-  The directory where the image exists.
-If not specified, Tweet assumes the image is in the Tweet module directory.
-  Ex.: drupal_get_path('module', 'tweet')
+  Ex.: drupal_get_path('module', 'tweet') .'/twitter.png'

+If you just want to modify the settings a module provides for an existing site, use hook_tweet_sites_alter(&$sites), where $sites is the array of sites returned by module_invoke_all('tweet_sites').

 ==================
 == Installation ==
 ==================
   1. Install this module as usual (FTP the files to sites/all/modules, enable at admin/build/modules).
 See http://drupal.org/node/176044 for help.
+  2. If you want to use shortened URLs in your tweets, also install the Shorten URLs module by the same author (see the Links section below).
-   2. If you want, go to admin/settings/tweet to change the module's settings.
+  3. If you want, go to admin/settings/tweet to change the module's settings.

 ===========
 == Links ==